Overview

 Fees are estimates only

 Fees published on this page are estimates only and are subject to change depending on individual circumstances at the time of enrolment.
-The above fees apply for units studied in 2023 only and may change for units studied in future years.
+The above fees apply for units studied in 2025 only and may change for units studied in future years.
 There may be additional costs related to learning material and equipment.

 Fees are estimates only

-The indicative course fees shown apply to international students for the relevant year only.
-They are based on a standard study load per year.
-However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
-All fees are subject to annual review and may be adjusted.
+The indicative course fees shown apply to international students for the relevant year, based on a standard study load per year.
+Fees are assessed according to actual study load each semester, with variations to study load resulting in tuition fee adjustments.
+These fees generally include the Student Services and Amenities Fee (SSAF) and are subject to annual review.
+Enrolled students will receive reasonable notice of any fee changes before payment is due.

 Skills first government-subsidised place

+This training is delivered with Victorian and Commonwealth Government funding.
 To qualify for a government-subsidised place, you must meet various eligibility criteria.
 The course you’ve applied for must also be offering government-subsidised places.
 Swinburne will determine your eligibility by conducting a full assessment of your eligibility during the course application process.

 How do I pay my fees?